Unity-Environmental-University/LXD-Documentation/Writerside/topics/What-to-Expect-when-SMEing-a-Unity-DE-Course.md

    picture to the details, think about how the assignments help students achieve those outcomes
 6. Course Project: Unity College Distance Education works hard to provide hands-on, real-world opportunities to assess students.
-Each course has a well developed course project, the final deliverable of which is due at the end of the term.
+Each course has a well-developed course project, the final deliverable of which is due at the end of the term.
 Earlier Course Project deliverables are collected in weekly assignments, a process called “scaffolding,” in a way designed to promote student success.
-Your LD will help you with this..
+Your LD will help you with this.
    - Usually in the first meeting, you and the LD brainstorm on a course project as described above.
    - The SME will be expected to provide examples of authentic artifacts,